 While you need to remain strict with the dosage they have recommended, an overdose of anything is bad, and while Pepto Bismol isn’t a very critical medicine, it still can be a reason for unwanted serious side effects.

 There are two preferred ways of feeding your dog.

 - Syrups/Liquid dosage: The recommended dosage is 1 teaspoon for every 10 pounds.

 - Chewable tablet dosage: Recommended dosage for a chewable tablet is 8.5 mg per 1 pound

 Not sure how to do the calculations?
 You should consult your vet!

-Firstly, you should be very careful in giving proper dosage to your dog for their well-being and quick recovery.
+Firstly, you should be very careful in giving the proper dosage to your dog for its well-being and quick recovery.
 You can get an app to remind you of their dosage time or you can just add a reminder or an alarm.

 Secondly, if you have missed the dose, try to give it at your earliest convenience.
 You should avoid giving the medicine when the next dose is due in a few hours as it would make 2 doses.